Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Dynamics of longitudinal and transversal Position variances

-Here we start our discussion with the position variance to analyze: (i) how ground states of different shapes tunnel when the fragmentation is not accounted in the system and (ii) the Josephson tunneling dynamics in the mean-field limit.
+Here we start our discussion with the position variance and use it to analyze: (i) how ground states of different shapes tunnel when the fragmentation is not considered in the system and (ii) the Josephson tunneling dynamics in the mean-field limit.
 Fig.~\ref{FigS5} records the mean-field longitudinal and transversal position variances, $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ and $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$, respectively, for the inter-particle interaction $\Lambda_0$.
 Fig.~\ref{FigS5} (a) shows that the mean-field dynamics of $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ is practically independent of the barrier height, $V_L$.
 Whereas the mean-field $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ essentially does not depend on the barrier height for the time durations considered here, $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ monotonously increases with $V_L$ having almost a frozen dynamical behavior (fluctuation around $10^{-3}$).
-This monotonous increase of the base value of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ is originated due to the initial deformation in the ground state.
-For the increased interaction strength $10\Lambda_0$, we find that $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ shows practically the same dynamical behavior found for $\Lambda_0$.
-Also now, $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ shows an essentially frozen dynamics for $10\Lambda_0$, but the base values are different for the intermediate barrier heights $V_L=7$ to $V_L=14$ in comparison to those found for $\Lambda_0$.
-The different base values are evident from the initial values of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$, see Fig. 1(b) of the main text.
+This monotonous increase of the base value of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ originates due to the initial deformation in the ground state, see Fig.~\ref{FigS_new}.
+For the increased interaction strength $10\Lambda_0$, we find that $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ and $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ show practically the same dynamical behavior as compared to their corresponding results found for $\Lambda_0$.
 Therefore, it suggests that the regime of the inter-boson interaction strength considered in this work does not have any qualitative impact on the mean-field dynamics of the longitudinal and transversal position variances.